 Default Peak Threshold: In the automatic multiplet selection this is the first pass default threshold for including peaks as part of a multiplet.
-Peak Intensity Error: The multiplet analysis assumes a perfect first order multiplet, however in real data there will be the effects of strong coupling present to a greater or lesser extent.
+Peak Intensity Error: The multiplet analysis assumes a perfect first order multiplet, however in real data there will be varying degrees of second order effect.
 This parameter provides a tolerance to the peak intensity to accommodate the variation.
 J Tolerance range: While a perfect multiplet should have peaks spaced at exact separations, overlap and uncertainties in the peak picking introduce small errors in the peak positions.
 During the multiplet analysis if at any step the analysis is unable to resolve the multiplet structure satisfactorily the peak tolerance is allowed to increase, starting from a lower bound and terminating at the upper bound.
 The range of this tolerance is defined here.
-Autobaseline: if this box is checked JASON will automatically detect whether the integral region is sitting on a flat base line with no bias.
-If not it will calculate a correction and apply it to the integral.
-Search J Width: this parameters defines the maximum separation between two adjacent peaks in the same multiplet or integral region Integral Width: this parameter defines how far an integral region should extend from the outer most peak in a multiplet or integral regions JTree: These options allow the user to define the font and color of the J-coupling tree displayed on a spectrum Label: These options allow the user to define the font and color of the multiplet and integral labels.
+JTree: These options allow the user to define the font and colour of the J-coupling tree displayed on a spectrum Label: These options allow the user to define the font and colour of the multiplet and integral labels.
 Number of digits in integral label: This option allows the user to define the number of decimal places displayed on the integral label.
 Number of digits in multiplet label: This option allows the user to define the number of decimal places displayed on the multiplet label.
-Integral Curve Color: this option allows the user to pick the color of the integral curve.
+Integral Curve Colour: this option allows the user to pick the colour of the integral curve.

 6 Stacking and Overlaying Spectra A stacked plot or overlay of spectra in the current JASON document can be created by first selecting the spectra to stack and then right-clicking on the canvas and selecting "Stack Spectra" from the context menu.

-Figure 43: Selecting and stacking individual spectra A new stacked plot of the spectra will be added to the canvas.
+Figure 40: Selecting and stacking individual spectra A new stacked plot of the spectra will be added to the canvas.

-Figure 44: Stacked spectra The currently "active" spectrum in the stacked plot is indicated by an "A" in a red circle to the left of the spectrum.
+Figure 41: Stacked spectra The currently "active" spectrum in the stacked plot is indicated by an "A" in a red circle to the left of the spectrum.
 Additional processing and manipulation of the active spectrum (e.g. phasing) can be performed as necessary in the usual manner.
 When a stacked plot is selected, the Stack panel from the Context tools becomes available.
 The Stack panel allows easy manipulation of the order and amplitude scaling of each spectrum in the stacked plot.

-Figure 45: Stack panel To adjust the amplitude scaling applied to a given spectrum, enter a value for the "Y Scale" into the appropriate row of the table on the Stack panel.
-To normalize the intensities of the spectra, click the "Normalize intensities" button at the top-left-hand side of the Stack panel.
+Figure 42: Stack panel To adjust the amplitude scaling applied to a given spectrum, enter a value for the "Y Scale" into the appropriate row of the table on the Stack panel.
+To normalize the intensities of the spectra, click the "Normalize intensities" button at the top-left hand side of the Stack panel.
 To reset the amplitude scaling and shifts, click the "Reset 1D spectra scaling and shifts" button.
 The currently active spectrum in the stacked plot is also indicated by bold font for the row.
-To make another spectrum in the stack active, double-click on the data set name of the appropriate row in the table.
+To make another spectrum in the stack active, double-click on the appropriate row in the table.
 To adjust the order of the spectra, click on a row and drag it to the desired location, above or below other rows in the table.